 > Knowledge Base

-, Web Application Firewall
+, Web Application API Protection

-> Web Application Firewall Quick-Start Guide
+> Web Application and API Protection Quick-Start Guide

-Web Application Firewall Quick-Start Guide
+Web Application and API Protection Quick-Start Guide

 A common request we receive is: “Where do I start with configuring the many options in the WAF?”
 We’ve developed this quick-start guide.
 All of the settings below will provide immediate protection, but will not have adverse affects.